 President: Dennis Findlay

 Dennis Findlay is a long-time gay activist in Ontario, particularly in Toronto.
 He was a leader in the response to the 1981 Bathhouse Raids and Coordinated the Legal Defense Committee of the Right to Privacy Committee, which is featured in the documentary film, Track Two.
 He is a former teacher, a retired baker, and an urban development activist with a passion for LGBTQ+ history and heritage.
-He has been a volunteer at the CLGA since 2009.
+He has been a volunteer at The ArQuives since 2009.

 Vice-President: Dr. Elspeth Brown

 Elspeth Brown is an Associate Professor of History at the University of Toronto, where she teaches undergraduate and graduate courses in American Studies, queer archives and LGBTQ+ history.
 She is the Principal Investigator on a 5-year SSHRC-funded project, the LGBTQ Oral History Digital Collaboratory, which brings together four archives and a group of international collaborators to make LGBTQ+ oral histories more accessible online.
-In addition, she is a Co-Investigator for the Family Camera Network, in partnership with CLGA, which collects queer and trans family photographs, and oral histories about them, in relationship to migration and diaspora in Canada.
+In addition, she is a Co-Investigator for the Family Camera Network, in partnership with The ArQuives, which collects queer and trans family photographs, and oral histories about them, in relationship to migration and diaspora in Canada.

 Secretary: Paul Leatherdale